Please check back for information about future application and test dates.

 Where do I get an application for the police department?

-During the recruitment season prior to an entrance exam, applications can be picked-up at any police precinct, post office branch, any public library, or online.
+During the recruitment season prior to an entrance exam, applications can be obtained from the NJ CSC Web site.

 How soon can I take the test?